Nonylphenol and Nonylphenol Ethoxylates

 NP is persistent in the aquatic environment, moderately bioaccumulative, and extremely toxic to aquatic organisms.
 NP has also been shown to exhibit estrogenic properties in in vitro and in vivo assays.
 NP’s main use is in the manufacture of NPEs.

 NPEs are nonionic surfactants that are used in a wide variety of industrial applications and consumer products.
 Many of these, such as laundry detergents, are “down-the-drain” applications.
 Some others, such as dust-control agents and deicers, lead to direct release to the environment.
 NPEs, though less toxic and persistent than NP, are also highly toxic to aquatic organisms, and, in the environment, degrade into NP.

 NP and NPEs have been found in environmental samples taken from freshwater, saltwater, groundwater, sediment, soil and aquatic biota.
 NP has also been detected in human breast milk, blood, and urine and is associated with reproductive and developmental effects in rodents.

 What action is EPA taking?

 - September 25, 2014 – EPA proposed a Significant New Use Rule to require Agency review before a manufacturer starts or resumes use of 15 nonylphenols (NPs) and nonylphenol ethoxylates (NPEs).
-EPA anticipates that the FR will publish the week of September 29, 2014.
-Comments will be due 60 days after the FR publication date.
 This SNUR, when finalized, will provide EPA the opportunity to review and evaluate any intended new or resumed uses of these chemicals and, if necessary, take action to limit those uses.
 The public comment period for this proposal closed on January 15, 2015.